tomas-fryza/avr-course/Labs/04-interrupts/README.md

 ## Part 1: Synchronize repositories and create a new folder

-Run Git Bash (Windows) of Terminal (Linux) and synchronize local and remote repositories.
+Run Git Bash (Windows) of Terminal (Linux), navigate to your working directory, and update local repository.
 Create a new working folder `Labs/04-interrupts` for this exercise.

 ## Part 2: Timers